1. Home

 Consent is the free and voluntary agreement to willingly engage in sexual activity of any kind.
 You know you have consent if you get an enthusiastic ‘yes’ (verbal or non-verbal) from the other person that indicates they want to participate in the sexual activity.
 Remember that they have the right to change their mind at any time.
 If they ask to stop, or give signs that they are uncomfortable, do not keep going or try to persuade them to keep engaging in the sexual activity.
 Consent cannot be assumed where a person:

-What can I do?
-Ensure safety: If you believe there is an immediate risk to yourself or another person on campus, call security; or for off campus, call 000.
+Ensure safety: If you believe there is an immediate risk to yourself or another person on campus, speak to our staff ; or for off campus, call 000.

 Seek advice: You can seek confidential advice from Student Services.
 We’ll help to: